 With no power, we took advantage of every USB charging adapter we own to convert power tool battery packs into cell phone power sources.
 Milwaukee (both M12 and M18), Ridgid, and DeWalt were all invited to the party.
 And when things were looking like I may run out, I even turned to my EnerPlex Kicker IV Solar Charger.

-5 days worth of cooling with no power?
+5 days’ worth of cooling with no power?
 Yes, please!
 The trick to maintaining food is to keep it cold until you need it.
-Freezers can stay cold more than 24 hours, but refrigerators will only be good for about 4.
+Freezers can stay cold for more than 24 hours, but refrigerators will only be good for about 4.
 Moving perishables to our Yeti allowed us to keep things like milk, cheese, and eggs from going bad until we consumed them.

 Just be cautious – every time you open the cooler, you reduce the time you can keep the ice.
-So either have a plan to get more, or plan on eating and drinking everything within the first three days if you’ll be in and out of it a couple times a day.
+So either have a plan to get more or plan on eating and drinking everything within the first three days if you’ll be in and out of it a couple of times a day.

 Having a Yeti or Orion cooler to keep perishables from going bad is great, but it’s better to just keep the fridge running if you can.
 The EGO Nexus Power Station battery-powered inverter runs a mini refrigerator for up to 2 days depending upon how efficiently it runs.
 Stretch that runtime even further with the use of solar panels.
 You can connect a maximum of 180 watts of solar to the Power Station.

-I ran it during the day, then took it to a friend’s who had power available to charge it overnight.
+I ran it during the day, then took it to a friend who had power available to charge it overnight.
 It’s not a perfect solution.
 For just 6 to 7 hours of runtime, I needed around 13 hours to recharge four 7.5Ah battery packs.
 Using solar panels takes even longer to charge (as much as a couple of days).
 Still, it helped keep all the meat in my freezer completely frozen during a shorter power outage.

 The Bottom Line When You Prepare for a Hurricane